mrkkrp/markkarpov.com/writing/01-tentales.md

 ---
 title: Tentales
-type: Collection of literary flash fiction pieces
+type: Collection of flash fiction pieces
 desc: The first stories I wrote.
 The main chunk of work happened during the first COVID-19 lockdown in spring 2020.
 I would get bored rather quickly with a story, so the idea was to keep them short.
 date:
   started: February 4, 2020